Audit report of emails with Specific File attachment Extension In Microsoft 365

 • Click on Export report.

-• You can also click on Review sample button to see a preview of the report.
+• You can also click on the Review sample button to see a preview of the report.

-Export the Search Results in a CSV File Content Search Tool in Microsoft Purview
+Export Content Search Results to a CSV File

 • Export Report – On the Export report page.
 Select one of the Output options: